 \subsection{Divergence of the first detection time}

-We now continue with studying the convergence behavior of the first detection time~\eqref{eq:tf}.
-First note that if $S_\infty=1$, the entire initial state remains in the trapped subspace, and, by Eq.~\eqref{eq:tf}, $\braket{t_\mathrm{f}}$ is undefined.
-In the following we exclude this trivial case, and consider $S_\infty<1$.
+We now continue with studying the convergence behavior of the first-detection time~\eqref{eq:tf}.
+First note that if $S_\infty=1$, the entire initial state remains in the trapped subspace and, from Eq.~\eqref{eq:tf}, $\braket{t_\mathrm{f}}$ is undefined.
+In the following we exclude this trivial case and consider $S_\infty<1$.
 As detailed in Appendix~\ref{app:FDT}, we first rewrite $\braket{t_\mathrm{f}}$ from Eq.~\eqref{eq:tf} as

 The convergence properties can then be investigated via the ratio test \cite{Hildebrandt-Ana-2006} of the series in~\eqref{eq:tf02}.
 To this end, we consider the ratio